clean-energy-tools/ev-charging-use-specification-code/schema/README.md

 The plan is:

 * Autogenerate TypeScript type definitions into the package.
+    * Because Quicktype makes some errors, these files are generated into `generated/types-evchargingspec` and the corresponding files in the Node.js package are copied from those files.
 * Autogenerate JSON-formatted schema definitions from the YAML-formatted schema.
     * Because quicktype loses the formats/keywords when converting YAML-formatted schema to JSON, this conversion uses `yq`
 * Creating small modules using AJV for validating and serializing, using the schema definitions